How dentists treat dry sockets (alveolar osteitis). –

 All dentists fully expect that a percentage of patients Incidence statistics. will develop dry sockets and require extra attention.
 So rather than delay and continue to suffer, you should contact them and take full advantage of the help they have to offer.

-Can you treat a dry socket on your own?
+Can you instead treat a dry socket on your own?

 Assuming that you have correctly diagnosed your condition, there are steps that you can take that can help to provide pain relief.
 But a self-treatment approach won’t be as comprehensive as the level of care your dentist can provide.